eroicaleo/LearningPython/README.md

 LearningPython
 ==============

-Examples and exercises of Learning Python
+Examples and exercises of the book:
+Learning Python 5th Edition by Mark Lutz